nix-community/flake-firefox-nightly/README.md

 # Warnings

-1. This uses my fork of nixpkgs-mozilla, pending this PR: https://github.com/mozilla/nixpkgs-mozilla/pull/230

-2. The structures of outputs of the flake may change when I update to export more of the firefox-overlay ouputs. (a breaking change for users potentially)
+1. The structures of outputs of the flake may change if/when I update to export more of the firefox-overlay ouputs. (a breaking change for users potentially)

 # Security Warning